beyondjs/backend/README.md

 ### Config

+You can set the next variables in your `.env` file.

 - `MAX_ACTIVE_REQUEST`: [default: 60] Sets the maximum number of concurrent WebSocket connections that the library can handle, preventing overload and ensuring resource allocation efficienc

 - `CACHE_EXPIRATION_TIME`: Allows setting the duration for caching response answers, improving performance by avoiding redundant computations within the specified timeframe.